hm-lang/core/proposals/README.md

 We could also use `@` for references and `#xyz` for compiler directives (`# abc` for comments).
 `@X: int` or `X: @int`.  but i'd prefer not to introduce change-value or change-reference semantics...

+Implementation detail: while `.` corresponds to finality as a sentence ender, and thus might appear to relate most closely to a readonly type, we choose to use `:` as readonly and `;` as writeable references due to the similarity between `:` and `;`; therefore `.` can be the odd-one-out corresponding to a non-reference, pass-by-value type.

 If you want to define both overloads, you can use the template `;:` (or `:;`) declaration syntax.
 There will be some annotation/macros which can be used while before compiling, e.g., `@writeable`/`@readonly` to determine if the variable is writeable or not.